Marital Sorting on Pre-Marital Preferences for Household Behavior: Estimation Results

 \subsection{Affinity Matrix at the Proposal Stage in 2024}

 We begin by examining the cross-sectional structure of preferences at the Proposal stage in the most recent year.
-Table \ref{tb:Dupuy_Galichon_affinity_matrix} reports the estimated affinity matrix for 2024 based on the multidimensional matching framework of \citet{dupuy2014personality}.
+Table \ref{tb:Dupuy_Galichon_affinity_matrix} reports the estimated affinity matrix for 2024 based on the multidimensional matching framework of \citet{dupuy2014personality}, where rows correspond to male attributes and columns to female attributes.
 It yields three notable insights into sorting patterns and preference structures in the marriage market.

 \paragraph{Sociodemographic and Anthropometric Attributes.} The affinity matrix reveals positive assortative matching along sociodemographic and anthropometric attributes.
 Diagonal elements for age, education, income, height, and weight are all positive, indicating that individuals tend to match with partners who are similar along these dimensions.
 Because all attributes are measured prior to matching, these patterns reflect sorting behavior rather than post-marital coordination.